McWhity/sense/joss_paper/paper.md

 Consequently, the functionality of SenSE will continue to be used, and further extensions of SenSE are anticipated.

 # Other available software scripts (Ulaby and Long code library)
-Ulaby and Long [@ulaby_microwave_2014] authored an extensive book on the fundamentals of microwave remote sensing, including a wealth of MATLAB codes for demonstration purposes.
+@ulaby_microwave_2014 authored an extensive book on the fundamentals of microwave remote sensing, including a wealth of MATLAB codes for demonstration purposes.
 However, these MATLAB codes consist of individual snippets from different RT models, which makes it challenging to interchange combinations of RT models.
 While the interactive version of the MATLAB codes is effective for demonstration, it does not support processing large datasets.
 SenSE addresses the limitations of the MATLAB approach through practical examples provided in various Jupyter notebooks.